codership/documentation/galeracluster/source/documentation/inconsistency-voting.rst

    - If applying a writeset fails on a secondary node, an error description is passed back to the primary, and it initiates voting in the group.
 All nodes report the result they get for a given action, and if there is a simple majority about a given result, this result wins and the nodes that have a different result gracefully leave the group.

-   -  If there is no majority, success wins.
+   - If there is no majority, successful transactions win.

-   - If there is no node with a successful result, another node wins.
+   - If there is no node with a successful result, failed transactions win.

 - For TOI operations (DDLs):